aabaza97/twitterCloneWebEngineering/README.md

 # 🥚 Introduction:
 This  `REST API` is built using `Serverless Architecture` with the help of `Firebase` and `ExpressJS`.
 This means that the entirety of the express application is running through the Firebase cloud service as a Cloud Function.
-Obviously, this decision was made to simplify the deployment process as much as possible so that the focus remains of the development of the application itself.
+Obviously, this decision was made to simplify the deployment process as much as possible so that the focus remains of the development on the development of the application itself.

 # 📟 Tech Stack:
 - `Firebase Authentication` (*_serving as a secure way to both authenticate and authorise users_*)